RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 ###Manual Burns

-Automatic node execution is convenient, but has a few limitations: it needs a well-defined maneuver node, making it difficult to do small velocity corrections, it doesn't start the burn until it passes the node, which may make long burns less accurate, and it ignores any nodes after the first.
+Automatic node execution is convenient, but has a few limitations: it needs a well-defined maneuver node, making it difficult to do small velocity corrections, and it ignores any nodes after the first.
 For more control over burns, players may set the burn parameters by hand.

 First, set a manual delay for the start of the burn.
 Adjust the throttle slider to the desired level.
 In the box, type either the desired duration of the burn, or the desired delta-V (e.g., "100 m/s").
 Numbers without units are interpreted as burn time in seconds.
 Clicking "BURN" will add the burn to the command queue, with signal delay and whatever manual delay was set.